-There are no procedures for individuals to gain access to their information on AMCMS.
-Information on AMCSM comes from VA itself.
+There are no procedures for individuals to gain access to their information in WellHive.
+Information within WellHive comes from the VA itself.
 Individuals should seek their information through the usual VA channels.
 VHA Handbook 1605.1: Privacy and Release Information states the rights of Beneficiaries to request access to review their records.
 VA Form 10-5345a, Individual's Request for a Copy of Their Own Health Information, may be used as the written request requirement.
 All requests to review must be received by direct mail, fax, in person, or by mail referral from another agency or VA office.
 All requests for access to data must be delivered to, and reviewed by, the System Manager for the concerned VHA system of records, the facility Privacy Officer, or their designee.
-Each request must be date stamped and reviewed to determine whether the request for access should be granted.
+Each request Version Date: February 27, 2020 Page 22 of 23 must be date stamped and reviewed to determine whether the request for access should be granted.
 Individuals can submit a request for information through the Privacy Office or the Release of information Office at the VA Medical Center where they are receiving services.